GerardWassink/gawutils/README.md

 - looks at commandline arguments, assumes they are filenames
 - when arguments present, files are read and copied to stdout
 - when no arguments present, stdin is read and copied to stdout

+### wc
+wc is a counting utility
+- looks at incoming stream from stdin and:
+- counts lines, words and bytes